 Google Home Hub Pricing & Availability

-During its 9 October 2018 'Made by Google' hardware launch event, Google confirmed that the Home Hub would be available to pre-order direct from the company's website today.
+During its 9 October 2018 'Made by Google' hardware launch event, Google confirmed that the Home Hub would be available to pre-order immediately.
+As of 22 October is it on sale in the UK, US and Australia direct from Google.

 The Home Hub costs $149 in the US, and £139 in the UK.